gurditsingh/hydeout/_posts/test.md

 ## Handling Skewness

+### Repartitioning
+In spark we partition types but I call input/output and shuffle

- - **Repartitioning** Blinding repartition your data always naïve and effective approach.
+Blinding repartition your data always naïve and effective approach.
 In which you increase the number of partitions spark RDD or DataFrame.
 In spark partitions are mapped to tasks.
 One partition runs on one task.
 Repartitioning can be done either by number of partitions or provide different keys.

 	**Spark Partition Types**